Last Updated June, 2020

 People know too little and assume that bullets are whistling over others’ heads in every Ukrainian city.
 Of course, in that case, you don’t want to travel to such a country.
 But this is not what Ukraine is like.

 Yes, unfortunately, the war still takes place in the East.
 Every Ukrainian in one way or another was affected by it.
-Some people lost sons and husbands.
-There are dozens of monuments around the country dedicated to soldiers who died in a war.
+Some people lost sons, brothers, and husbands.
+There are dozens of monuments around the country dedicated to soldiers who died in a war with Russia.
 You’ll see them in each city you travel to.
 Other than that, you won’t be able to tell that the country is still in conflict.

 Ukraine is absolutely safe, come to visit!

 A Few More General Travel Tips For Ukraine

 Tipping in Ukraine is not really common and widespread.
 Although in large cities in many restaurants visitors tend to leave some tips and waiters are grateful for that.

 If you didn’t like the service or simply don’t feel like leaving tips, do not stress about it.
 Tipping is not obligatory and no one will talk behind your back for not leaving some change on the table.

 In cafeterias and restaurants of local fast-food chains or canteens, people don’t leave tips at all.